oksi20/oksi20/README.md

 ### 🗂 Some of my projects
-- https://github.com/oksi20/cryptoCurrencyTracker - web service for dynamic price trends for crypto currencies, their conversions, investment statistic by users work place.
+- https://github.com/oksi20/cryptoCurrencyTracker - web service for real-time crypto rates, trends and portfolio management
 - https://github.com/oksi20/ridingWaves-SurfBoard-rentals - e-commerce website for renting surfboards
 - https://github.com/oksi20/FindYourMentor -  web application that allows users to register as IT mentors or to find a mentor they need